Homological interpretation of extensions and biextensions of 1-motives: Notation

 \section{Notation}

-In this paper, \textbf{T} is a topos and $\cC$ is the category of commutative groups of \textbf{T}, i.e. the category of $\ZZ$-modules of \textbf{T}.
-Recall that we can identify commutative groups of \textbf{T} with abelian sheaves over \textbf{T}.
-If $I$ is an object of \textbf{T}, we denote by ${\ZZ}[I]$ the free $\ZZ$-module generated by $I$ (see \cite{SGA4} Expos\'e IV 11).
+In this paper, $k$ is a separably closed field, $S=\spec (k)$ and $\bS$ is the big fppf site over $S$.
+If $I$ is a sheaf on $\bS$, we denote by ${\ZZ}[I]$ the free $\ZZ$-module generated by $I$ (see \cite{SGA4} Expos\'e IV 11).